rurangiza/get_next_line/README.md

 # get_next_line()
+### Reading a line from a fd is way too tedious
-## Creating a function that reads a file one line at a time and saves its position in the file
+This project is about programming a function that returns a line read from a file descriptor
 1. [Understanding](#phase1)
 	1. [The problem](#problem)
 	2. [The data](#data)